Stanford-SkyRunners/james-code/README.md

-# SkyRunners - Raspberry Pi Autonomous System
+# james-code - Raspberry Pi Autonomous System

-Complete setup guide for running the SkyRunners system on Raspberry Pi.
+Complete setup guide for running the james-code system on Raspberry Pi.
 Follow this guide top-to-bottom to get everything working.

 ## What This Does